 When it comes to activewear trends, our editors have been hearing that shoppers are becoming more and more swayed by technology over pretty prints, so we decided to grill a leggings designer to discover what you should really look for when investing in a new pair.

-When it comes to the optimum amount of elastic in leggings, it turns out there's not one rule with this and it really depends on the fabric mix.
-Laura says: "It's not an easy question to answer — our Moss/Lolux fabric has 24% blended with polyester and is geared more towards flexibility and movement.
-However our Letelux/Performance fabric that we will be using in our 2018 collections has 29% blended with polyamide and is more compressive, this suits high impact activities really well."
+When it comes to the optimum amount of elastic in leggings, it turns out there's not one rule with this—it really depends on the fabric mix.
+Laura says: "It's not an easy question to answer—our Moss/Lolux fabric has 24% blended with polyester and is geared more towards flexibility and movement.
+However, our Letelux/Performance fabric that we'll be using in our 2018 collections has 29% blended with polyamide and is more compressive; this suits high-impact activities really well."

 Next up, see our guide to the best leggings to wear to the gym according to London's coolest personal trainers.